 For example, a DOO does not perform any implementation but rather coordinates the projects, team, processes, identify business development activities, and financials that guide the business and CEO to their vision.

 Some OBMs implement, write and execute project plans, and helps to manage team members, but don’t have training in staying the vision.
 For this reason, you’re starting to see DOOs bring in teams of OBMs to help implement and oversee, much like account managers.

 That’s why certification is such an important next step for the industry because standardizing the role of a director of operations makes it explicitly clear what her responsibilities are—and why she’s such an asset to the team.

-The DOO certification is the gold standard for operations leadership and roles, and many potential clients will look for that qualifier before they’ll even let you get your foot in their door.
+The Director of Operations (DOO) certification is the gold standard for operations leadership and roles, and many potential clients will look for that qualifier before they’ll even let you get your foot in their door.